 - Fire-resistant Clothing – Protects your skin from sparks and spatter.
 Long sleeves and pants without cuffs are recommended to avoid catching sparks.

-- Gloves—Welding gloves should be insulated and flame-resistant to protect hands from heat, sparks, and electricity.
+- Gloves—Welding gloves should be insulated and flame-resistant to protect the hands from heat, sparks, and electrical hazards.

 - Respirator – Depending on ventilation and the type of welding, a respirator may be necessary to protect from inhaling harmful fumes.